newlinedeveloper/meetup/README.md

 - 😄 Pronouns: you can call me as vijay
 - ⚡ Fun fact: Join with me on this Children Cancer NGO initiatives.

+### Find All Cloud/DevOps Architect Trainings with Step-by-Step Handson with Use cases:

 [![Watch the video](https://github.com/cloudnloud/meetup/blob/main/cover.png)](https://www.youtube.com/channel/cloudnloud)